-Edit a Logical Interface | 375
+Edit an Interface | 375

-Edit a Logical Interface
+Edit an Interface

-To edit a logical interface:
+To edit an interface:

-- 1. Select an existing logical interface that you want to edit on the Interfaces page. - Click the pencil icon available on the upper right side of the page.
+- 1. Select an existing interface that you want to edit on the Interfaces page. - 2.
+Click the pencil icon available on the upper right side of the page.
 The interface options appear with editable fields.
 For more information on the options, see "Add a Logical Interface" on page 368. - 3.
 Click OK.